1. Strategic analysis

 In conjunction with the strategic analysis our investment committee meets to decide which geographical regions should be given a higher or lower allocation based on its predictions for the coming period.
 This part of the process provides a large proportion of the added value for the portfolios.

 The committee starts by looking at the relative performance and risk of entire subsets of funds (e.g. UK equities) and uses a series of ranking systems to narrow the funds to a shortlist.
 This allows a vast number of funds to be efficiently peer reviewed.

 In line with any asset allocation changes or fund sale requirements the committee uses shortlists to investigate which funds are most suitable.
 This will include research to establish investment procedures and financial stability as well as more detailed examinations of risk adjusted performance.

 5. Performance and Risk Monitoring

 Each portfolio is reviewed quarterly and the underlying asset allocation is revised to ensure it remains broadly in line with the strategic view whilst incorporating any tactical modifications.
-Afterwards the underlying funds are reviewed to ensure ongoing suitability and the portfolios are adjusted to take account of any required changes.
+Afterwards the underlying funds are reviewed to ensure ongoing suitability and recommendations made to adjust the portfolio accordingly.